tdongsi/jenkins-config/README.md

 Note that the volumes are specifically defined in `jenkins.yaml` to map `JENKINS_HOME` to `/data/mydata` and `JENKINS_HOME/code` to `/Users/tdongsi/Mycode`.
-Such mapping is not coincidental and one must know before modifying to fit his setup.
+Such mapping is NOT coincidental and one should NOT modify such setup unless he understands what he's doing.
 Specifically, `/data/...` is chosen for `JENKINS_HOME` since it is one of few [persistent folders in Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/#persistent-volumes).
 `/Users/tdongsi/...` is chosen since it is the [only mounted host folder for OSX](https://kubernetes.io/docs/getting-started-guides/minikube/#mounted-host-folders).
 These are not configurable at the moment and different for the driver and OS you are using.